sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 <details>

-Opencore Bootloader 0.7.5 ✅ (DON'T USE Clear NVRAM or Reset System options)
+Opencore Bootloader 0.7.5 ✅ (DON'T USE Clear NVRAM or Reset System options) May be update to 0.9.2, but, I'll try to fix Battery Charging detection.

-Integrated Graphics ✅ (taken by system as HD 6000)
+Integrated Graphics ✅ (Now is show as HD 5500 *0.9.2 Only* )

 Native Screen ✅ (1366x768)